JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* Rust and Golang seems to be pretty fast in lamba - It is good to explore it a bit more.
 * Migrate jason-product to Cloud - Due 31 Dec 2021 - Finished
   - Whether to use Spring-Cloud or native cloud - Use native cloud first
   - Start migrate one to Cloud - Dictionary API is available in AWS cloud now - Finished